 - It’s not hard to find it.
 It is usually packed in small bottles but you don’t need God knows how much for one oiling so it will last – no worries!

 - Where can you buy it?
 Logically – sewing shops.
 There are other places you can find this oil but the safest is to go to the sewing shop.
-There you’ll sure find it.
+There you’ll surely find it.

 - Please, use only sewing machine oil.
 It is different from other oils you might have (such as car oil).